ooni/explorer/.github/ISSUE_TEMPLATE.md

-<- Remember to label this issue accordly (bug, feature, help wanted, etc)  ->
+<- Remember to label this issue accordly (bug, feature, help wanted, etc).
+And remove any information that does not fit the issue you are submitting.  ->

 ## Expected Behavior